tkakrdpahd/tkakrdpahd/README.md

 <!--- tkakrdpahd/tkakrdpahd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes. --->

 ---

-This format highlights your skills, education, and experience in a clear and concise manner, making it easier for visitors to understand your profile quickly.